-- We have looked in detail at best evidence for science teaching and mapped out the sequence of units based on the evidence provided to avoid misconceptions.
-The lessons are sequenced so the fundamentals are taught first and subsequent knowledge is built on the strong base. - We visited our primary partner schools prior to the development of our new KS3 curriculum so we had a better understanding of the knowledge that the students bring to Year 7 in terms of content, skills and language used.
+- We visited our primary partner schools prior to the development of our new KS3 curriculum so we had a better understanding of the knowledge that the students bring to Year 7 in terms of content, skills and language used.
 This has informed the content taught in Y7 (we no longer teach the solar system) allowing us to build on the knowledge they have. - All students are taught a skills unit at the start of Year 7 through investigative work rather than skills in isolation This is to ensure that students have had an attempt to master the skills that they will need throughout the year in a realistic context.
-These skills are constantly revisited and thus embedded throughout the year. - Biology, Chemistry and Physics are interleaved to allow the students to make links across all areas of science and see them as linked rather than discrete subjects thus facilitating a deeper understanding.
-Spacing of topics built in within the scheme of work at the appropriate stages although this is more limited at Y7 as we are concerned with the basic principles with interleaving more evident in Y8 and above.
-This has been done where there are opportunities for example in heredity cell structure and cell specialisation is interleaved in the topic before the structure and function of the sperm and egg is delivered. - The lessons are planned to a high standard.
+These skills are constantly revisited and thus embedded throughout the year.
+The practical skills are revisited again in Y8 through the practical tasks that all groups are required to do. - Biology, Chemistry and Physics are interleaved to allow the students to make links across all areas of science and see them as linked rather than discrete subjects thus facilitating a deeper understanding.
+Spacing of topics is built in within the scheme of work at the appropriate stages.
+Most units in Y8 build on and extend knowledge gained in Y7.
+By revisiting content in Y8 students help develop their schema and see how the new content links with what they already know. - The lessons are planned to a high standard.
 There are various opportunities for AFL in order to identify and address misconceptions using MWB activities in addition to Q&A between teacher and student and student to student.
 Activities are included to address any misconceptions identified.
 The lessons and tasks are structured to manage cognitive load whilst still maintaining challenge.
-Wherever possible we use modelling to help students develop a deeper understanding of scientific concepts.. - Practical work is a key priority in the KS3 scheme of work with all practicals included being compulsory.
+Wherever possible we use modelling to help students develop a deeper understanding of scientific concepts. - Practical work is a key priority in the KS3 scheme of work with all practicals included being compulsory.
 There are individual experiments to secure and embed knowledge of content and eight investigations through the year to allow constant repetition of planning, identifying variables, using a range of equipment effectively and safely, recording results in tables and graphs, creating tables and graphs, identifying anomalous results, analysing & synthesising results and evaluating results and methods.
 These investigations also secure and embed content knowledge - We do not want lack of knowledge to be a barrier to application and recall of knowledge is a fundamental part of the end of topic assessments.
 In these assessments, 40% of the marks will be for pure recall.
 There are sanctions for falling below a pass mark which will link to the pupil's ability.
 A further 60% of the marks will be for application of the knowledge.
 Gaps in knowledge identified through this element of the test will be addressed through specific DIRT activities related to the ability of the student.
 Knowledge retrieval is also constantly assessed through the Do Now activities at the start of every lesson which will be monitored through MWB responses.
 The knowledge navigator sheets are also used, often as part of homework, to ensure students are constantly revisiting with spot tests